h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 Version mismatch!
 H2O is running version 3.2.0.9 but R package is version 3.2.0.3
 ```

-This error is due to a version mismatch between the H2O package and the running H2O instance.
+This error is due to a version mismatch between the H2O R package and the running H2O instance.
 Make sure you are using the latest version of both files by downloading H2O from the [downloads page](http://h2o.ai/download/) and installing the latest version and that you have removed any previous H2O R package versions by running:

 ```
 if ("package:h2o" %in% search()) { detach("package:h2o", unload=TRUE) }